apexskier/PhotoManagement/README.md

 ### What it does

-Run `run.sh` to sort any photos in a folder named Import a folder named Photos.
-You can run `setup_directories.sh` to create the proper folders.
 Photos will be sorted by month and year.
 The script will try to find groups in the folders that get new images, and name them by their location and holiday.

-### How it does it

-Holidays are found using the `known_events.py` module.
-Supports holidays that fall on specific days (e.g. 14th of February, or nth &lt;day&gt; of &lt;month&gt; (e.g. 3rd Thursday of November).
-Also supports specified birthdays, and Easter.
+- Holidays are found using `holiday.go`.

-Locations are found using gps exif data and google's location api.
-To disable this functionality remove lines 180 to 216 of App/process.py.
+- Locations are found using gps exif data and google's location api.

-Will sort the following file extentions: .jpg, .jpeg, .tiff, .tif, .gif, .png.

-Duplicate filenames will be skipped, and a notice will be printed.
+- Duplicates will be copied with a `-D`, where D is the number found appended to the filename.

+### Using

+`go get github.com/apexskier/PhotoManagement`
+`cd $GOPATH/src/github.com/apexskier/PhotoManagement`
+`make`

+This will get the project, build an executable, and copy and load a launchd plist file onto your machine.
+OS X will keep the program running for you through launchd.
+It will also check for a configuration file and make a default one if not found.
+See `~/.gophotoconfig`.

 ### Example

-Example directory structure after running...
+Example directory structure...

 <pre>
-├── setup_directories.sh
-├── run.sh
-├── App
-│   └── ...
-├── Import
-│   └── anything left over (movies, duplicates)
-└── Photos
+└── Photo Library
     └── 2013
         ├── 1-January
         │   ├── img1.jpg